Online Opening 3rd Dec 8PM (Singapore Time)

 Dr Finale Doshi-Velez, PhD

-is a John L. Loeb associate professor in Computer Science at the Harvard Paulson School of Engineering and Applied Sciences.
+is a Gordon McKay Professor in Computer Science at the Harvard Paulson School of Engineering and Applied Sciences.
 She completed her MSc from the University of Cambridge as a Marshall Scholar, her PhD from MIT, and her postdoc at Harvard Medical School.
 Her interests lie at the intersection of machine learning, healthcare, and interpretability.

 Asst/Prof Judy Wawira Gichoya